bcgov/AzureFilesPoC/OneTimeActivities/RegisterApplicationInAzureAndOIDC/README.md

 - **Your User Identity (High Privilege):** Used for one-time setup (registering app, creating resource group).
 Has Contributor/Owner rights.
 - **Pipeline Service Principal (Low Privilege):** Used by GitHub Actions.
 Can only create resources inside existing resource groups.
 Cannot create resource groups.

+**Principle of Least Privilege:**
+- Only assign roles at the subscription level that are truly required across the entire subscription (see Step 2 below).
+- Storage/data plane roles (e.g., Storage Blob Data Contributor, Storage File Data SMB Share Contributor) should NOT be assigned at the subscription level.
+Assign these at the storage account or resource group level for least privilege and better security.
+- See onboarding scripts for examples and comments.

 This separation enforces the Principle of Least Privilege and aligns with BC Gov security standards.

 ---